doodledaron/LegalKaki/README.md

 ### 🤝 Our Philosophy: Empowering, Not Replacing

-**LegalKaki is not about replacing lawyers** — it's about empowering people to understand their legal needs *before* seeking professional help.
+**LegalKaki is not about replacing lawyers**: it's about empowering people to understand their legal needs *before* seeking professional help.

 We believe that informed clients make better decisions and save everyone time.
 Our approach: